New!–A Worms Work PreK –up

 We request 1 chaperone for every six students.
 No fee for chaperones.

-Outreach programs start at $150.
-Outreach programs farther than 25 miles away from Beaver Brook must be a minimum of 2 hours.
-Mileage for visiting teachers is $.50/mile.
+Outreach programs start at $200.
+Outreach programs farther than 25 miles away from Beaver Brook will include additional charges for teacher travel time.
+Mileage for visiting teachers is $.575/mile.
 Many BBA programs are adapted for presentation in schools and other venues.
 Ask about our Scientist and Naturalist-in-Residence Program!
 We’ve constructed Nature Trails, Butterfly Gardens, sampled insects, inventoried wetlands and mapped habitats in schoolyards to name a few projects.